Agenda of the Congress

 Close relationships remain a key social environment in which individual development takes place and well-being is shaped.
 These relationships are currently undergoing dynamic transformations.
 We will look at the various aspects of these changes and the resulting conclusions in the following thematic threads:

-How Are Modern Families and Interpersonal Relationships Changing?
-New forms of family life, their social conditions and their importance for well-being.
+The Contemporary Family: New forms of family life, their social conditions and their importance for well-being.

 Romantic Relationships: contemporary expectations of romantic relationships, the tension between closeness and autonomy, and the psychological underpinnings of lasting relationships.